aerosol/eco/README.md

 ### Feature matrix

-*"There are many like it but this one is mine..."*
+*"There are many like it but this one is mine..."* - The Rifleman's Creed

-There are few similar projects out there at github.
-Here is the quick comparsion:
+There are a few similar projects on github, here is the quick comparison:

 <table>
 <tr><th></th><th>eco</th><th>confetti</th><th>econf</th><th>nakaz</th></tr>